Maxime-Drelon/Maxime-Drelon/README.md

 ## Hi there, I’m Max 👋

-I'm Max a full-stack web developer at Onepoint, 4th year student at Epitech Paris
+I'm a full-stack web developer at Onepoint, 4th year student at Epitech Paris

 - 👀 I’m interested in software and game development
-- 🚀 I'm currently working on my project [raspirrigation](https://github.com/Maxime-Drelon/raspirrigation)
+- 🚀 I'm currently working on a Unity AR project for school
-- 🌱 I’m currently learning Elixir & Arduino
+- 🌱 I’m learning Unity & Arduino
-- 🤝 I’m looking to collaborate on Hardware projects
+- 🤝 I’m looking to collaborate on Hardware or Video Game projects

 ## Languages & Frameworks